 People have varying aptitudes to empathize.
 But it is not, as popular culture might have you believe, a mystical ability.
 Some of us grew up in an environment where perspective-taking was valued, and others did not.
 In truth, almost anyone can quite quickly learn if they are willing.

 One reason people vehemently resist empathy is good, old-fashioned annoyance.
 It’s frustrating to think that part of finding our freedom demands that we extend any level of grace to those who seem responsible for suffering.
 This is why forgiveness is not a choice we make only once but a choice we have to make repeatedly along the journey.
-It may not be fair, but that doesn’t make not so.
+It may not be fair, but that doesn’t make it not so.

 Another source of resistance is a lived or intuitive sense that opening to an empathic experience can be emotionally demanding.
 At first, it requires bravery to connect with the anguish of others intentionally.
 We have to choose what matters most and what we are willing to do to discover our true inner strength.
 Be patient and gentle and take the next step forward.
 I am in awe of the human capacity for courage when it matters most.